-- 25 where x(t) is the sediment position, V is the constant velocity of moving grains, and $\sigma(t)$ is a dichotomous noise which flips randomly between $\sigma = 0$ (rest) and $\sigma = 1$ (motion) (e.g. Bena, 2006).
+- 40 where x(t) is the sediment position, V is the constant velocity of moving grains, and $\sigma(t)$ is a dichotomous noise which flips randomly between $\sigma = 0$ (rest) and $\sigma = 1$ (motion) (e.g. Bena, 2006).
 Owing to the constant velocity assumption, this model for sediment displacement applies only at long timescales when the details of individual particle movements become irrelevant (cf. Weiss, 1994).
-To calculate displacements at short timescales, we should replace V with a mechanistic velocity derived from the forces on moving particles. - 30 The velocities of moving grains fluctuate due to turbulent forcing and particle-bed collisions (Heyman et al., 2016; Fathel et al., 2015).
+Despite this timescale limitation, Eq.
+(1) establishes a starting point to describe bedload displacements with additional resolution compared to the random walk approach.
+To calculate displacements at short timescales, we should replace - 45 V with a mechanistic time-dependent velocity derived from the forces on moving particles generating particle motions.
+The velocities of moving grains fluctuate due to turbulent hydrodynamic forcing and particle-bed collisions (Heyman et al.,

+2016; Fathel et al., 2015).
 Experiments indicate that downstream velocity distributions of particles can be exponential (Fathel et al., 2015; Lajeunesse et al., 2010), Gaussian (Heyman et al., 2016; Ancey and Heyman, 2014), or Gamma-like (Liu et al., 2019; Houssais et al., 2015).
+This range of observations has been attributed to differences in the balance of long and short

-Several studies have successfully modeled the velocity fluctuations of moving particles by analogy to Brownian motion (Fan et al., 2014; Ancey and Heyman, 2014).
-These studies represent exponential and Gaussian velocities with the - 35 Langevin equation where v(t) is the sediment velocity, $\xi(t)$ is a random force, and F(v) is a deterministic force. $\xi(t)$ is modeled as a Gaussian white noise for simplicity, although in principle this is not required.
-The choice $F(v) = -\mu v/|v| + \Delta$ produces exponential velocities, with μ a Coulomb friction coefficient and Δ a steady force per unit mass, while $F(v) = \gamma(V-v)$ produces Gaussian
+50 movements within the particle velocity statistics (Wu et al., 2020, 2021), or to differences between experiments in the amount of momentum dissipated by particle-bed collisions (Pierce, 2021).
+Several studies have successfully modeled the downstream velocity fluctuations of moving particles by making an analogy to Brownian motion (Fan et al., 2014; Ancey and Heyman, 2014).
+These studies represent exponential and Gaussian velocities with the Langevin equation

-$$\dot{v}(t) = F(v) + \xi(t), \tag{2}$$
+$$\dot{v}(t) = F(v) + \xi(t),\tag{2}$$